aloha666/Java2021/SEP Training Recap.md

    ```
    SNS:Amazon Simple Notification Service is a notification service provided as part of Amazon Web Services
    SQS:Amazon Simple Queue Service is a distributed message queuing service introduced by Amazon.com
+   SNS- create topic, SQS - subscribe to the topic
    AWS SNS is a publisher subscriber network, where subscribers can subscribe to topics and will receive messages whenever a publisher publishes to that topic.
 AWS SQS is a queue service, which stores messages in a queue
    ```